 I also visited an exhibition longer ago when her book was released, and it is so thrilling to be able to study other peoples drawings close up and really see what is watercolour, what is colour pencil, is the line ink or pencil.
 Nerd?
 Yes!

-To see more of her images and maybe order her book (see book cover to the left), go to Jane Bark.
+To see more of her images and maybe order her book, go to Jane Bark.